-The artist behind the work -- and in front of the camera -- is Chinese artist Han Bing.
-Han specialises in photography and site-specific performance art in which some of his performances span nearly a decade and cross continental divisions.
+Walking the Cabbage in Tiananmen (2000) features an androgynous figure walking a cabbage in Beijing’s Tiananmen Square.
+Nothing unusual about that, his easy pose and arm akimbo seems to suggest.
+The artist behind the work – and in front of the camera – is Chinese artist Han Bing.
+Han specializes in photography and site-specific performance art in which some of his performances span nearly a decade and cross continental divisions.
 Walking the Cabbage in Tiananmen is part of one such series of performative photographs.
-Han produced the Walking the Cabbage series over a period of eight years, from 2000-2008.
+Han produced the Walking the Cabbage series over a period of eight years, from 2000 to 2008.

-According to the artist, his intention in making art is for 'people to see how much of our daily lives are routines that we’ve blindly absorbed'.
+According to the artist, his intention in making art is for “people to see how much of our daily lives are routines that we’ve blindly absorbed.”
 And in this work, Han does just that through his subtle manipulation of hackneyed imagery which raises important questions about contemporary Chinese social norms.

 Today, the site’s political and historical significance is overshadowed by its new identity as the necessary photo-op for seemingly every tourist who passes through Beijing.
 In this sense, Han Bing’s photo is so obvious as to be banal.

 But all is not as it seems, for the composition demands viewers to ask questions.
 What is the artist doing with a cabbage in the midst of Tiananmen Square?
 And here lies the creative brilliance of the composition.
-Han ignores a half-century of art history discourse as he seemingly fails to realise that his is an age where iconography has become decidedly passé; this series of works employ ordinary symbols to create meaning.
+Han ignores a half-century of art history discourse as he seemingly fails to realize that his is an age where iconography has become decidedly passé; this series of works employ ordinary symbols to create meaning.

 Omit the cabbage and the picture becomes almost ordinary as the requisite tourist picture in front of Tiananmen.